Ethylene vinyl acetate (EVA):

 Industry Uses, Properties, and Common Questions

-What is Ethylene-vinyl acetate (EVA)?
+¿What is Ethylene vinyl acetate (EVA)?

-Depending on the percentage of vinyl acetate used, EVA can either be:
+Ethylene Vinyl Acetate (EVA) is a copolymer made from a combination of ethylene and vinyl acetate.
+Depending on the percentage of vinyl acetate used, EVA can be:

-What is Ethylene-vinyl acetate (EVA) used for?
+¿What is Ethylene-vinyl acetate (EVA) used for?

-What are the properties of Ethylene-vinyl acetate (EVA)?
+¿What are the properties of Ethylene Vinyl Acetate (EVA)?

 Elasticity and softness